-Official drop mean that the approved procedure to withdraw from a course was followed by the student.
-The only way to officially drop a course is through Populi or by using the Withdrawal Drop Form and sending it to the Registrar.
+Official drop means that the approved procedure to withdraw from a course was followed by the student.
+The only way to officially drop a course is through Populi or by using the Drop/Withdrawal Drop Form and sending it to the Registrar.
 This applies to all courses, irrespective of delivery mode or course length.

-If a student is withdrawing from school, he must provide official notification to the Registrar's office in writing and complete all necessary forms.
+If a student is withdrawing from school, he/she must provide official notification to the Registrar's office in writing and complete all necessary forms.
 The official withdrawal date is determined by the Registrar and recorded.

-If a student drops a course/withdraws before the first day of the module, he will be refunded 100% of his tuition plus the technology fee.
-If a student drops a course after the first class session but before the Drop Date for the module/semester, the student is still responsible for 25% of his tuition plus all the fees.
+If a student drops a course/withdraws before the first day of the course, he/she will be refunded 100% of tuition plus the technology fee.
+If a student drops a course after the first class session but before the Drop Date for the module/semester, the student is still responsible for 25% of the tuition plus all the fees.
 After the Drop Date there are no refunds.
-All refunds must be requested from the Business Office.
+All refunds must be requested from the Bursar.
 Refunds are based on the amount billed, not what has been paid.

-TUITION REFUND POLICY Before Module Begins 100% tuition and \$80 technology fee After First Class Session 75% tuition, no fees After Drop Date 0% tuition, no fees
+TUITION REFUND POLICY Before Course Begins 100% tuition and \$80 technology fee After First Class Session, but before the drop date 75% tuition, no fees After Drop Date 0% tuition, no fees